yukisan/template-sfdc2sfdc-account-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Anypoint Template is implemented on this XML, directed by one flow that will poll for Salesforce creations/updates.
-The severeal message processors constitute four high level actions that fully implement the logic of this Anypoint Template:
+The several message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

 1. During the Input stage the Anypoint Template will go to the Salesforce Org A and query all the existing Accounts that match the filter criteria.
 2. During the Process stage, each Salesforce account will be filtered depending on, if it has an existing matching account in the Salesforce Org B.
 3. The last step of the Process stage will group the accounts and create/update them in Salesforce Org B.
-Finally during the On Complete stage the Anypoint Template will logoutput statistics data into the console.
+4. Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.